 I read a lot of crime novels but when I read the blurb for The Dry, I was hard pushed to remember if I had ever read any set in Australia and that’s what ultimately drew me to this book.
 Since we are exposed to a lot of Australian television in the UK, a lot of the Aussie terms didn’t cause me any trouble but the author goes with the assumption the reader will understand what she means and doesn’t bother explaining anything.
-It’s a small point to make as it won’t spoil your enjoyment of the novel but it can be a little bit irritating.

 Instead of being set in a large town where murder is more prevalent, this book is set in a small town called Kiewarra which has been suffering from the effects of a long drought.
 Since the drought is causing hardship to farmers, it isn’t too hard to believe Luke Handler has snapped under the pressure and decided to end his family’s misery.
 The descriptions of the setting are excellently done with the author fully utilising the harsh realities of a town being crippled by drought throughout.
 In fact, the drought returned to the forefront at the climax of the novel in such a way it had me internally applauding the author’s choices.